compnerd/swift-win32/README.md

 - Visual Studio compiler toolchain

-  The CMake commands use the `mt` tool which requires a Visual Studio compiler environment (Build Tools should be fine too). e.g. if you have Visual Studio 2019 installed you can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu or call `C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Auxiliary\Build\vcvars64.bat` in the command prompt.
+  The CMake commands use the `mt` tool which requires a Visual Studio compiler environment (Build Tools should be fine too). e.g. if you have Visual Studio 2019 installed you can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu.

-  Higher versions of Visual Studio or the corresponding Build Tools should be fine too.
+  Newer versions of Visual Studio or the corresponding Build Tools should be fine too.

   Another way of activating a Visual Studio environment is the tool [vswhere](https://github.com/microsoft/vswhere).